corda/samples/autopayroll-CordaService/README.md

 ```
 As a result, we can check for the payment at GeorgeJefferson's node shell by running:
 ```
-run vaultQuery contractStateType: com.autopayroll.states.MoneyState
+run vaultQuery contractStateType: net.corda.examples.autopayroll.states.MoneyState
 ```
-We will see that George Jefferson received an `MoneyState` with amount $500.
+We will see that George Jefferson received a `MoneyState` with amount $500.

 Behind the scenes, upon the completion of `RequestFlow`, a request state is stored at Bank operator's vault.
 The CordaService vault listener picks up the update and calls the `paymentFlow` automatically to send a `moneyState` to the designed reciever.